When Did The French Manicure Get So Skinny?

 How to DIY a micro French manicure

 You could also try using a tiny brush to outline the tip of each nail.
-Julie recommends a size 1 liner brush like this one.
+Julie recommends a size 1 liner brush.
 If you accidentally go too thick with your line, no worries — you've just gone for the traditional look.